Maazleo/CineBook-movie-Cataloguie-app-with-Firebase/README.md

 ## 📖 Description

-**CineBOOK** is a sleek and intuitive mobile application designed with Flutter, catering to movie buffs and TV show enthusiasts.
+**CineBOOK** is a sleek and intuitive mobile application designed with Flutter and firebase realtime DB, catering to movie buffs and TV show enthusiasts.
 With cineBOOK, discovering, organizing, and managing your favorite films and shows has never been easier.

 ---